 Ingredients Notes and Resources

-For the Spicy Tuna mixture:
+Additional ingredients notes for the Spicy Tuna mixture:

 - Sriracha.
 Sriracha hot sauce is the high-toned, bright red hot sauce in a plastic squeeze bottle with a green top and a drawing of a rooster on the front.
 There are a few brands, but in my not-so-humble opinion, this is the one and only best